OpenAI-Compatible Server#

 To use the above config file:

-$ vllm serve SOME_MODEL --config config.yaml
+vllm serve --config config.yaml

 Note

 In case an argument is supplied simultaneously using command line and the config file, the value from the command line will take precedence.
-The order of priorities is command line > config file values > defaults.
+The order of priorities is command line > config file values > defaults. e.g. vllm serve SOME_MODEL --config config.yaml, SOME_MODEL takes precedence over model in config file.

 API Reference#